* This is the Professional Version. *

 Eggs may also be encountered, but less frequently, in stool, urine, or vaginal smears.

 Because pinworm infestation is seldom harmful, prevalence is high, and reinfestation is common, treatment is indicated only for symptomatic infections.
 However, most parents actively seek treatment when their children have pinworms.

-A single dose of mebendazole 100 mg po (regardless of age) or albendazole 400 mg po, repeated in 2 wk, is effective in eradicating pinworms (but not ova) in > 90% of cases.
+A single dose of any of the following, repeated in 2 wk, is effective in eradicating pinworms (but not ova) in > 90% of cases:

 Carbolated petrolatum (ie, containing carbolic acid) or other antipruritic creams or ointments applied to the perianal region may relieve itching.

 Pinworm reinfestation is common because viable ova may be excreted for 1 wk after therapy, and ova deposited in the environment before therapy can survive 3 wk.
 Multiple infestations within the household are common, and treatment of the entire family may be necessary.

 The following can help prevent the spread of pinworm:

 Washing the hands with soap and warm water after using the toilet, after changing diapers, and before handling food (the most successful way)

 Frequently washing clothing, bedding, and toys